 - Providing all students, faculty and staff with the necessary support to succeed

-Those efforts include our "Engineering a Community" mentoring program, which connects undergraduate students from historically underrepresented racial/ethnic backgrounds with engineering master's and PhD student mentors.
+Our efforts include Engineering a Community, which connects undergraduate students from historically underrepresented racial/ethnic backgrounds with engineering master's and PhD student mentors.

 The program provides a system of support and encouragement, and opportunities to connect and network.

 Engineering Deans Diversity Initiative

 Duke Engineering is proud to be part of the American Society for Engineering Education’s (ASEE) Engineering Deans Diversity Initiative, a commitment to providing educational experiences that are inclusive and prevent marginalization of any groups of people because of visible or invisible differences.